Paul Goldschmidt Player Props: Cardinals vs. Pirates

-On Friday, Paul Goldschmidt (coming off going 1-for-4 with a double) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 8:15 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt (batting .257 in his past 10 games, with four doubles, eight walks and five RBI), battle starting pitcher Roansy Contreras and the Pittsburgh Pirates at Busch Stadium, Saturday at 2:15 PM ET.

-In his last game, he went 1-for-4 with a double against the Pirates.
+In his previous game he had a hitless showing (0-for-3) against the Pirates.

 Paul Goldschmidt Game Info & Props vs. the Pirates